 Many of the food products we purchase are affected by changes in weather, production, availability, seasonality, and other factors outside our control.
 In an effort to mitigate some of this risk, we have entered into fixed price agreements on some of our food and beverage products, including certain proteins, produce and cooking oil.
-As of the end of fiscal year 2012, approximately 40% of our estimated annual food and beverage purchases were covered by fixed price contracts, most of which are scheduled to expire at various times during fiscal year 2013.
+As of July 14, 2013, approximately 50% of our estimated annual food and beverage purchases for the remainder of the fiscal year are covered by fixed price contracts, which are scheduled to expire at various times through the end of the year.
 These contracts may exclude related expenses such as fuel surcharges and other fees.
 In addition, we believe that almost all of our food and supplies are available from several sources, which helps to reduce or mitigate these risks.